Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 To delete a failed Argo workflow, complete the following steps.

 1. Get the name of the failed workflow.
 All worker rebuild workflows start with `ncn-lifecycle-rebuild`.
-The name of the worker rebuild workflow can be found in the argo UI or by searching workflows in kubernetes with the following command.
+The name of the worker rebuild workflow can be found in the Argo UI or by searching workflows in Kubernetes with the following command.

 (`ncn-m#`) List failed worker rebuild workflows.
 ```bash